Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Clicking on each link takes the user to the relevant page.

-- Clicking on the GitPod icon will open GitPod profile in new tab.
+- Clicking on the GitPod icon will open the GitPod profile in new tab.

-- Clicking on the LinkedIn icon will open LinkedIn profile in new tab.
+- Clicking on the LinkedIn icon will open the LinkedIn profile in new tab.

 - If the user is logged in, clicking 'Log Out' will remove the user from a session by logging them out.